albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 **(2) Highest Score Reporting**

-1. When candidates take examinations multiple times, only the **highest score** achieved across all attempts shall be the official score reported and disclosed;
+1. When candidates take examinations multiple times, only the **highest score** achieved across all attempts shall be the official score reported and disclosed, subject to the score validity period established in Section 501(f);

 2. All previous lower scores are superseded and shall not be disclosed publicly, to election officials, to state authorities, in official databases, or in any official capacity;